muritane/coordination-architecture/excecutional_literacies.md

 - moral virtues,
 - intelligence measures,
 - personality traits,
+- motivational states,
 - rhetorical or social skills,
 - indicators of merit or worth.

 They are **structural competencies**:
-the ability to maintain specific distinctions **while action is executing** and constraints are asserting themselves.
+the ability to maintain specific distinctions **while execution is underway** and constraints are asserting themselves.

 The perspective is **architectural and execution-oriented**, not psychological, pedagogical, or normative.